 During any given work week, even the best teams run into roadblocks that hinder efficiency.
 Unproductive meetings, email bloat, and not knowing what everyone else is working on can prevent your team from crossing items off your to-do list and doing them well.

 Team efficiency refers to how much high-impact work your team can do—simply by removing workplace friction and distraction.
-Team efficiency isn’t productivity for productivity’s sake—rather, it’s how you can build an effective workplace and encourage healthy teamwork to improve your overall team performance.
+Team efficiency isn’t productivity for productivity’s sake—rather, it’s how you can build an effective workplace and encourage healthy teamwork in the workplace to improve your overall team performance.

 To improve team efficiency, you have to reduce the barriers to high-impact work that your team encounters on a daily basis.
 According to the Anatomy of Work, global employees spend the majority of their time (60%) on work about work, and only 27% of their time on skilled work.
 When you improve team efficiency, you’re giving your team their time back to focus on the work that matters most.Read: Efficiency vs. effectiveness in business: Why your team needs both

 To help you and your team increase your efficiency mojo, use these nine tips to supercharge your project management skills and improve both the speed and quality of your team’s work.

 To quote Dave Barry, “If you had to identify, in one word, the reason why the human race has not achieved, and never will achieve its full potential, that word would be ‘meetings’.”